Cheil Worldwide: Awards and recognition

 At the Cannes Lions 2013, Cheil UK took one Gold and two Bronze for We are David Bailey campaign; German office's Free the Forced scooped one Gold, one Silver and four Bronze.
 Later in 2013 at the Eurobest, Simon Hathaway and Daniele Fiandaca from Cheil talked about the emergence of shopper marketing and what the rest of world can learn about the field from South Korea.

 Cheil once again spoke at the Cannes Lions seminar in June 2014, with a guest speaker from Samsung Electronics.
 The seminar addressed how the age of mobile has fundamentally changed the way we live our lives, and how it has changed companies which have to market their products and services to this fast-changing generation of mobile.

 In 2015, Cheil won 10 Cannes Lions including one Gold, three Silver and one Bronze for the Look At Me campaign.
 Look at Me campaign also won 2 Grand Prix at the Spikes Asia.
 Peter Kim, Cheil's Chief Digital Officer, spoke to the audience at the Cannes Lions seminar, and provided ten insights into things that will change in social media over the next decade.

-In 2016, Cheil Worldwide Spain took one Gold and one Bronze for Blind Cap campaign at Cannes Lions.
-Also, Cheil and guest speaker from KT drew attention to the enormous change that Internet of Things will bring to marketing - diversifying into completely individualized, independent brand experiences for each consumer.
+In 2016, Cheil Worldwide Spain took one Gold and one Bronze for the Blind Cap campaign at Cannes Lions.
+Also, Cheil and the guest speaker from KT drew attention to the potential impacts of the Internet of Things on marketing - diversification into individualized, independent brand experiences for each consumer.

 In 2017, iris Worldwide won one Silver and four Bronze for adidas Glitch campaign at Cannes Lions.
-Cheil hosted two seminars partnering with CJ E&M. The first session, with South Korea's famous TV producer Yungsuk Nah and actor Seojin Lee, Cheil talked about the 'power of boredom’ that's widely taking place beyond TV shows to other different areas including advertising, film and gaming.
+Cheil hosted two seminars partnering with CJ E&M. The first session, with South Korea's famous TV producer Yungsuk Nah and actor Seojin Lee, Cheil talked about the 'power of boredom' that's widely taking place beyond TV shows to other different areas including advertising, film and gaming.
 The second session, with YG Entertainment USA, Cheil shared insights into the rise of KPOP and the KPOP lifestyle.